Reinforcement Learning for Durable Algorithmic Recourse: Reinforcement learning Solution

 where $z$ is the number of features, and $\hat{d}_i$ is the agent’s estimate of the difficulty of modifying feature $i$.
 Difficulty estimates are learned adaptively; the full procedure is detailed in Appendix~\ref{app:solution}.

 For optimization, we employ the Soft Actor-Critic (SAC) algorithm~\citep{haarnoja2018softactorcriticoffpolicymaximum}, a model-free, off-policy method well-suited for continuous action spaces.
-In our work, $\phi$ is trained \emph{online}, interacting directly with the environment; the same procedure can also be executed \emph{offline} if a sufficiently rich dataset of candidate features, recommendations, and outcomes is available.
+In our work, $\phi$ is trained \emph{online}, interacting directly with the environment; the same procedure can also be executed \emph{offline} if a sufficiently rich dataset, related to another recourse system employed in this setting and containing information on how candidates respond to recommendations, is available.